-\textbf{Epigenetic landscapes for cell-fate induction.} In cell-fate induction, a cell progresses from an undifferentiated state to one of a number of discrete, distinct, differentiated cell fates.
-To describe such process, Waddington’s epigenetic landscape \cite{waddington2014strategy} is probably the most famous and most powerful metaphor, where cells are represented by balls rolling downhill through a landscape of bifurcating valleys \cite{ferrell2012bistability, li2013quantifying, yu2017epigenetic, huang2007bifurcation, fang2018cell}.
-The Waddington's landscape starts from a single valley, representing the single undifferentiated steady state.
-As time goes on, alternative valleys appear, representing multiple differentiated states.
-In the landscape, each valley represents a possible cell fate and the ridges between the valleys maintain the cell fate once it has been chosen.
-In Waddington's landscape, undifferentiated state is unstable, which triggers the differentiation process.
-It is true for the stem cells during embryonic development.
-However, in the adult, the multipotent undifferentiated cells are stable.
-Wang et al. \cite{wang2011quantifying} develop a framework to quantify the Waddington landscape for a simple gene regulatory circuit that governs binary cell fate decision module, through construction of underlying probability landscape for cell development.
-The circuit consists of two mutually inhibit transcription factors, which can be described by the minimal system equations \cite{huang2007bifurcation}.
-In such quantified landscape, the undifferentiated state can still be stable but has a small finite chance to climb up (induced by fluctuations) from the basin of attraction and escaping to the differentiated states (Fig. \ref{Landscape_MinimalSystem}).
+\textbf{Epigenetic landscapes for cell fate induction.} In cell fate induction, a cell progresses from an undifferentiated state to one of a number of discrete, distinct, differentiated cell fates.
+Waddington's epigenetic landscape \cite{waddington2014strategy}, in which cells are represented by balls rolling downhill through a landscape of bifurcating valleys, is probably the most famous and powerful metaphor that has been used to describe this process \cite{ferrell2012bistability}.
+Waddington's landscape begins with a single valley, representing the single undifferentiated steady state.
+As time goes on, alternative valleys representing individual differentiated states appear.
+Each valley in the landscape represents a possible cell fate, and the ridges between the valleys maintain the cell fate once it has been chosen.
+In Waddington's landscape, the undifferentiated state is unstable, which triggers the differentiation process.
+This is true for stem cells during embryonic development.
+However, in adults, multipotent undifferentiated cells are stable.
+Wang et al. \cite{wang2011quantifying} developed a framework to quantify Waddington's landscape for a simple gene regulatory circuit that governs a binary cell fate decision module through the construction of an underlying probability landscape for cell development.
+The circuit consists of two mutually inhibitory transcription factors, the interactions of which can be described by minimal system equations \cite{huang2007bifurcation}.
+In such a quantified landscape, the undifferentiated state can remain stable, but the cell has a small, finite chance (induced by fluctuations) to climb up from the basin of attraction and escape to one of the differentiated states (Fig. \ref{Landscape_MinimalSystem}).